thalia241/cs499-eportfolio/index.md

 # Charity Deel
+## Computer Science ePortfolio

 ## Bachelor of Science in Computer Science
 Southern New Hampshire University

 Welcome to my Computer Science ePortfolio.

+I am a Computer Science student at Southern New Hampshire University with experience in software engineering, database development, algorithms and data structures, and application design.
+This ePortfolio showcases the knowledge and technical skills I have developed throughout the Computer Science program.

 This portfolio demonstrates my growth throughout the Computer Science program and showcases my work in: